USS Renville

-USS Renville (APA-227) was a Haskell-class attack transport that saw service with the US Navy in World War II, the Korean War and the Vietnam War.
+USS Renville (APA-227) was a Haskell-class attack transport that saw service with the United States Navy in World War II, the Korean War and the Vietnam War.

 Renville was named after counties in Minnesota and North Dakota.
 She was laid down 19 August 1944 as MCV hull 673 by Kaiser Shipbuilding of Vancouver, Washington, launched 25 October 1944, and commissioned 15 November 1944.

 Operational service

 World War II

 Following shakedown out of San Diego, Renville sailed in January 1945 for Guadalcanal where, in March, she embarked 1,620 combat-ready troops for the invasion of Okinawa.

 Invasion of Okinawa

 Renvilles assault boats transported the troops to the beach at Okinawa 1 April.
 Departing on the 5th, she steamed via Saipan and Pearl Harbor to San Francisco.
 During the remainder of the war, she transported troops and supplies between various Pacific Islands and the United States.

 After hostilities

 In September, she carried 1,436 Allied prisoners of war from Japan to Manila.
 In 1946 she returned additional troops to the United States, and then operated along the Pacific coast.